jujoco/twitch-multitask-task-list-overlay/CONTRIBUTING.md

 ### Step #1: Fork the Repository

-1. **Fork the Repository**: Click the "Fork" button in the upper right corner of the repository's page.
+1. **Fork the Repository**: Click the "Fork" button in the upper right corner of the repository's home page.

 2. **Clone Your Fork**: Once you have forked the repository, clone your fork to your local machine.

-3. **Create a branch** for your edits.
+3. **Create a branch** for your contributions.
     ```bash
     git checkout -b feat/my-feature
     ```
+    example: `git checkout -b feat/new-translation`

 ### Step #2: Make Your Changes

-1. **Make Your Changes**: Make the necessary changes in your branch.
+1. **Make Your Changes**: Make the necessary changes in your fork's files.

 2. **Run the Tests**: Make sure all tests pass.

     ```bash
-    pnpm test
+    pnpm test  or  npm run test
     ```

 3. **Commit Your Changes**: Write clear and concise commit messages.

     ```bash
     git add .
-    git commit -m "Description of the changes made"
+    git commit -m "feat(translation): add Ukrainian translation for the app"
     ```

 4. **Push Your Changes**: Push your changes to Your fork on GitHub.